Submitted by admin on Fri, 04/06/2018 - 05:07

 The following highlights the 7 key qualities of user experience dubbed “The User Experience Honeycomb.”
 This framework was developed by UX expert and bestselling author Peter Morville who has worked with big players such as AT&T, Cisco, and IBM on information architecture.

 A proper UX strategy will touch base on each of these qualities with an understanding of how the website is expected to address them.
-Several of the properties of each of the 7 qualities may overlap with properties of another, showing how interconnected they are and the strength of a unified overall strategy.
+Several of the properties of each of the 7 qualities may overlap with the properties of another, showing how interconnected they are and the strength of a unified overall strategy.

 Let’s dive a bit into each of these qualities to understand how they connect to a membership website.
-No need to take notes; we've got you covered!
-This blog comes with our Membership Site User Experience Quick Audit Chart & Worksheet.
-Download your copy to help you plan your website improvements from the following 7 categories!
+No need to take notes; we’ve got you covered!

 1. Useful